 Which tablet has a better stylus

 Starting from what you get in the box – the Samsung galaxy tab s4 comes with the s-pen pre-included in the box.
-Whereas the Apple pencil has to be purchased separately.
+Whereas the Apple pencil (Amazon) has to be purchased separately.

-Design and feel of the pen
+Design and feel of the stylus

 Features (pressure sensitivity, tilt recognition and buttons)

 The Apple pencil does not have an official pressure range.
-Whereas Samsung s-pen comes with 4096 levels of pressure sensitivity.
-In practical uses both the stylus performed equally good in terms of usability and accuracy.
+Whereas the Samsung s-pen comes with 4096 levels of pressure sensitivity.
+In practical uses both the stylus performed equally well.

 The tilt recognition allows the pen to change the behavior of the strokes depending upon the angle it is tilted.

 The technology used: how do Apple Pencil and S-pen works?

 The Apple pencil uses an active pen, which needs a battery inside of a pen to work.
-On the other hand, the S-pen uses a passive pen and does not need any batteries.
+On the other hand, the S-pen uses EMR based technology and does not need batteries to work.

 Well, this may not be a big deal breaker as the charging in the Apple pencil is very streamlined.
-The Apple pencil charges wirelessly by magnetically sticking on one of the edges of the tablet.
+The Apple Pencil charges wirelessly by magnetically sticking on one of the edges of the tablet.

 The matt finished glass reduces glare and more comfortable to look at.
-The texture on the glass provides a little friction to the stylus which is a good thing as it stops the pen from slipping off on the glass surface.
+The texture on the glass provides a little friction to the stylus which is a good thing as it stops the pen from slipping around on the glass surface.

 Drawing Apps (IOS vs Android)

-Although both the iPad and Samsung note come with their own default writing app.
-They are not the best out there and lacks key drawing features.
+Although both the iPad and Samsung come with their own default pen app.
+They are not the best out there and lack key drawing features.

 For iPads, you have apps like Procreate, Clip studio paint, Affinity photo.
 These apps are made specifically for iPads and loaded with features.

 Price and value for money

-From what we have seen so far, it is clearly evident that iPad Pro 2018 is a more capable device both in terms of raw power and drawing capabilities.
+From what we have seen so far, it is clearly evident that iPad Pro is a more capable device both in terms of raw power and drawing capabilities.

-Apple iPad Pro 2018 can be expensive (click here to see the latest price on Amazon).
+Apple iPad Pro can be expensive (click here to see the latest price on Amazon).
 Even the 11-inch version with the lowest storage capacity comes with a hefty price tag.

 The Samsung Galaxy tab s4 has a feature called Samsung Dex.
-It allows you to plug your tablet to an external monitor and use the tablet as a desktop.
+It allows you to plug your tablet into an external monitor and use the tablet as a desktop.